timmywimmy95/timmywimmy95/README.md

 - **SQL:** Managing and querying databases.
 - **Python:** Exploring data analysis and scripting capabilities..

-## Current Interests

-In addition to web development, I've also been exploring mobile development.
-The prospect of creating apps that can run on millions of devices and make people's lives easier is truly captivating.
-Stay tuned for the first mobile project on my repository!

 ## Projects

 While I'm actively working on expanding my skill set, I've also created a few projects that showcase my web development capabilities.